 3. Digital Assets (The New Frontier)

-In 2025, digital wealth is no longer an outlier.
+Digital wealth is no longer an outlier.
 From cryptocurrency to monetized YouTube channels, your digital footprint has real value.
-Despite this, less than 30% of Americans have an estate plan that specifically includes digital assets.
+Despite this, most Americans do not have an estate plan that specifically includes digital assets.

 - Cryptocurrency: Private keys, hardware wallets (Ledgers), and exchange logins.